Seneca-BSA/bsa/docs/ses250/lab7.md

 There are various custom-made solenoids wrapped around a ferrous core for Part 2 of the lab.
 Ferrous materials have magnetic properties that allow for magnetic attraction.
 When a solenoid is wrapped around a ferrous core that is naturally non-magnetic, an electromagnet is created when an electric current flow through the coil to produce a magnetic field.

-1. Obtain a custom solenoid for Part 2 of this lab and a few paper clips or ferrous materials to be used as mass.
+1. Obtain a custom solenoid for Part 2 of this lab, a magnet, and a few paper clips or ferrous materials to be used as mass.

     > **Lab Question 3:** Estimate the turns per unit length for the solenoid by counting and filling in the table below:
     >